 The two Aboriginal groups, McLeod Lake Indian Band and the Lheidli T'enneh First Nation, were involved in the PAG and were active members throught the Development of the PAG process.
 Their attendance at the 13 PAG meetings (Sept.2000 to April 2001) to fill in the CSA matrix was 88%.
-Attendance dropped to 50% at the October 2002 PAG meeting and to 0% at the April 2003 meeting.
-Several attempts were made to encourage the Bands to attend the fall 2003 PAG meeting but were not successful.
+Attendance dropped to 50% at the October 2002 PAG meeting and to 0% at the April 2003 meeting.Several attempts were made to encourage the Bands to attend meeting